 Even if you’ve taken all the right precautions, you still might have to deal with chargebacks from time to time.
-If a consumer issues a chargeback, the processor will notify you, the merchant, that an investigation is being conducted.
-Beginning from the time the dispute is initiated, you have ten business days to respond before you automatically lose the dispute.
-Keep in mind that it may take some time before you receive the notification, in which case you will have less time to respond.
-To avoid that, it’s important to monitor your bank deposits against your POS reports so you can notice any discrepancies that might indicate a chargeback has been issued.
+If a consumer issues a chargeback, the processor will notify you an investigation is being conducted.
+Beginning from the time the dispute is initiated, you have 10 business days to respond before you automatically lose the dispute.
+Keep in mind it may take some time before you receive the notification, in which case you will have less time to respond.
+You can monitor your bank deposits against your POS reports so you can notice any discrepancies indicating a chargeback has been issued.
 You can also check with your processor to see if they have a way for you to monitor chargeback notices electronically.
-For example, Gravity and ChargeItPro offer clients an electronic Dispute Manager portal that allows them to review and respond to chargebacks even before they receive a notice in the mail.
+For example, Gravity offers clients an electronic Dispute Manager portal allowing them to review and respond to chargebacks even before they receive a notice in the mail.

-It’s important to note that, if the transaction turns out to be fraudulent, the merchant is typically responsible for refunding the money.
+Note: If the transaction turns out to be fraudulent, the merchant is typically responsible for refunding the money.
 For small businesses with not a lot of extra cash in the bank, this can be difficult, especially if it’s for a large sum of money.
-That’s why it’s important to pay attention to warning signs and take as many precautions as possible to stave off risk.
+That’s why it’s important to pay attention to warning signs and take as many precautions as possible to lower risk.
 If you have questions or want to talk about other ways to protect your business, feel free to contact us at (866) 701-4700.